Ammiel Hirsch: Reform leadership

 From 1992-2004, Hirsch served as executive director of the Association of Reform Zionists of America (ARZA), the Israeli arm of the North American Reform movement.
 An ardent Zionist, he guided ARZA to accept a new platform embracing Zionism in 1997.
 He was also a leader in the struggle against Israel's Orthodox religious establishment—which he called "the monopoly"—to recognize the Reform movement in Israel, and was influential in the successful lobbying effort to change Israel's Law of Return to recognize conversions performed by non-Orthodox rabbis in Israel.

 In 2004, he joined Stephen Wise Free Synagogue as Senior Rabbi.

 Hirsch is also president of the New York Board of Rabbis and a member of Partnership of Faith — an interfaith body of New York religious leaders, the board of commissioners for New York City Mayor Eric Adams' Office to Combat Antisemitism, and New York State Attorney General Letitia James' Black-Jewish Clergy Roundtable.
 He lives in New York City.

 Additionally, Hirsch runs a podcast, titled "In These Times with Rabbi Ammi Hirsch."
 In this podcast, Rabbi Hirsch meets with prominent Jewish, New Yorker, or International figures, and discusses current topics relating to politics and Judaism with the guests.
 A new episode releases once every 1-3 weeks.

+In his sermon delivered on Yom Kippur in September 2026, Hirsch warned that "Unhinged and obsessive loathing of Israel is corrupting American values" and that hatred of Jews harms America itself.
+Hirsch encouraged American Jews to "stay and fight" by engaging in social and political advocacy and responding to hate that exists on all sides of the political divide.